 Adjunct Clinical Supervisor--Yeshiva University: August 2006-Present.

-Full Member Anxiety Disorders Association of America: 2009- Present.
+Full Member Anxiety and Depression Association of America: 2009- Present.

 Full Member Association for Behavioral and Cognitive Therapies: 2000-Present.

-Ad Hoc Reviewer-Journal of Traumatic Stress Studies and Journal of Behavioral Services and Research: 2003-Present.
+Ad Hoc Reviewer-Journal of Traumatic Stress Studies, Journal of Behavioral Services and Research, Psychological Services: 2003-Present.